-Sexual Abuse
+Sexual Abuse & Assault

 We recognize that it was not your fault if you or someone you care about was a victim of sexual abuse at the hands of a sexual abuser.
 If you or a loved one has suffered physical pain, mental agony, emotional distress, or any other type of loss for which you believe you should be compensated monetarily, please call us now for a free, confidential consultation.

-What Is Rape?
+What Is Sexual Assault?

 According to the law, sexual intrusion without authorization is a form of rape.
 Rape is defined by the FBI as “any penetration, however minor, of the anus or the vagina with any part of the body or instrument, or oral intrusion by a sexual organ of another individual without the agreement of the victim” for its Universal Crime Reports.

-Identifying Those Responsible
+Identifying Those Responsible for Sexual Assault and Abuse

-It is not uncommon for the term "date rape" to be applied to rape committed between acquaintances.
+It is not uncommon for the term “date rape” to be applied to sexual assault committed between acquaintances.
 A date is just one example of a potential perpetrator of acquaintance rape; other examples include a classmate, neighbor, a friend's significant other, and so on.
 Keep in mind that merely kissing someone or going on a date does not constitute consent for more sexual contact in the future.

-Sometimes the victim has no prior connection to the offender.
-The term "stranger rape" is commonly used to describe this form of sexual assault.
+Sometimes the sexual abuse victim has no prior connection to the offender.
+The term “stranger rape” is commonly used to describe this form of sexual assault.
 Sexual assault by a stranger can take several forms.

 An example of a blitz sexual assault is a sudden, brutal attack on a victim in a public place at night.

-The term "contact sexual assault" refers to an attack in which the offender makes contact with the victim and then attempts to earn their trust by, for example, flirting with them or luring them to their car before assaulting them.
-When an unknown male intruder enters a residence with the intent of committing a sexual assault against a female resident, this is known as a home.
+The term “contact sexual assault” refers to an attack in which the offender makes contact with the victim and then attempts to earn their trust by, for example, flirting with them or luring them to their car before assaulting them.

 Sexual Abuse Perpetrated by Organizations

 Over the years, several organizations, such as the Boy Scouts of America and the Catholic Church, have gained national media attention regarding allegations of sexual abuse.
-Not only have members of these organizations been responsible for these assaults, but other members have been accused of covering such cases instead of reporting them to the proper authorities.
+Not only have members of these organizations been responsible for these assaults, but other members have been accused of covering sexual abuse cases instead of reporting them to the proper authorities.
 They are accused of not taking the necessary steps to ensure that no one else was victimized and bear responsibility for not working to create a safe environment.

-Sexual Abuse: A Civil Matter
+Understanding Sexual Abuse: Navigating Civil Lawsuits

 Hope And Healing For Those Who Have Suffered Sexual Abuse